Wakashan languages: Name and contact

 The name Wakesh or Waukash originates from the Nuu-chah-nulth word for 'good'.
 It was used by early explorers including Captain James Cook, who thought it to be the tribal appellation.

 Juan de Fuca was probably the first European to meet Wakashan-speaking peoples, and Juan Perez visited the Nuu-chah-nulth people in 1774.
-After 1786, English mariners frequently sailed to Nootka Sound; in 1803, the crew of the American ship Boston were almost all killed by the local natives.
+After 1786, English mariners frequently sailed to Nootka Sound; in 1803, almost all the crew of the American ship Boston were killed by the local natives.

 In 1843 the Hudson's Bay Company established a trading post at Victoria.
 European-Canadians had regular contact with the First Nations after that time.
 There were dramatic population losses in the early 20th century due to smallpox epidemics (because the First Nations had no acquired immunity to the new disease), social disruption, and alcoholism.
 In 1903 the Aboriginals numbered about 5200, of whom 2600 were in the West Coast Agency, 1300 in the Kwawkewlth Agency, 900 in the North West Coast Agency, and 410 at Neah Bay Company, Cape Flattery.
 In 1909 they numbered 4584, including 2070 Kwakiutl and 2494 Nootka.
 Roman Catholic missionaries were active in the region.

 The name "Wakish Nation" is featured in Arrowsmith's Oregon Dispute-era map as the name for Vancouver Island.